 Taking a cold shower is healthy!
 Some studies have shown that it increases your body’s concentration of antioxidants which protect your cells from damage.
 Others highlight the immune-boosting effect of cold exposure.
 Still other studies point to the activation of brown - mitochondria & iron-rich - fat in the body.
 This means that your body becomes better at transforming food into energy, generating heat.
 Yes.
 Cold showers make you warmer and burn more calories.

-+ Social Connection--One big contributor to seasonal depression is a sense of isolation.
-No wonder this is the season to gather!
-In addition to the abundance of holiday opportunities to connect with family and community, this is the perfect time of year to sit by the hearth, share stories and nourishment.
-Reach out, stay connected and have some friends over especially when you don't feel like it.
+3) Social Connection--One big contributor to seasonal depression is a sense of isolation.
+Reach out, stay connected and have some buddies over especially when you don't feel like it.
+Share dinner over Zoom.
+Make special events to shift up routines.
 Light candles or a make a fire.
 Bundle up and gaze at the night stars.
-Say a Prayer.
+Say a prayer.

 And a couple more good ideas ----

-+ Food--This is a great time of year to share a meal starring foods rich in antidepressant nutrients such as: Folate, iron, long-chain omega-3 fatty acids (EPA and DHA), magnesium, potassium, selenium, thiamine, vitamin A, vitamin B6, vitamin B12, vitamin C, and zinc.
++ Food--This is a great time of year to highlight and enjoy foods rich in antidepressant nutrients such as: Folate, iron, long-chain omega-3 fatty acids (EPA and DHA), magnesium, potassium, selenium, thiamine, vitamin A, vitamin B6, vitamin B12, vitamin C, and zinc.
 You can find them in foods like: